-HUM.17.6 DEVELOPMENT STUDIES (MC)
+HUM.16.5 DEVELOPMENT STUDIES

-Title: Introduction to Development Studies
+Module code: DEVS111 Semester 1 NQF level: 6 Title: Introduction to Development Studies

 - Define the key concepts in development.

 - Identify the indicators of development.

 - Measure development

 - Explain the existence of the development gap between the developed and developing countries and within individual countries.

-- Demonstrate knowledge of the impact of Western development on African societies Explain the existence of underdevelopment in Southern Africa.
+- Demonstrate knowledge of the impact of Western development on African societies - Explain the existence of underdevelopment in Southern Africa.

-Assessment modes: Evidence(in the form of written assignments, tests and examinations) must show that the learner:
+Evidence(in the form of written assignments, tests and examinations) must show that the learner :

-- Understands and can define key concepts of development. - Can identify the criteria for measuring development - Can explain the existence of the development gap between developed end developing countries - Has knowledge to explain the impact & existence of underdevelopment in Southern Africa.
+- Understands and can define key concepts of development. - Can identify the criteria for measuring development - Can explain the existence of the development gap between developed and developing countries - Has knowledge to explain the impact & existence of underdevelopment in Southern Africa.